8 The Nitro Line Wayne Cashman - Phil Esposito - Ken Hodge, Boston Bruins - They would have placed much higher but they were broken up mid-decade. Esposito moved to New York where he played with Don Maloney and Don Murdoch - The Godfather and Two Dons Line.

 #1 The Dynasty Line - Steve Shutt - Jacques Lemaire - Guy Lafleur, Montreal Canadiens - Montreal was the top team in hockey in the 1970s and this was their top line.
 Pete Mahovlich also spent some time centering this line.

-Please note - I purposefully left the NY Islanders' Trio Grande Line (Clark Gillies, Bryan Trottier and Mike Bossy) and Los Angeles Kings' Triple Crown Line (Charlie Simmer, Marcel Dionne, and Dave Taylor) off this top ten list.
-They were not overlooked.
-Both lines played together in the late 1970s, but found much of their success in the 1980s.
+Please note - I purposefully left the NY Islanders' Trio Grande Line (Clark Gillies, Bryan Trottier and Mike Bossy) and Los Angeles Kings' Triple Crown Line (Charlie Simmer, Marcel Dionne, and Dave Taylor) were not overlooked.
+Both lines played together in the late 1970s, but found most of their success in the 1980s.